iip-ecosphere/platform/platform/tools/Install/README.md

 ### Manually

 Start the platform server(s) component through the generated scripts in the gen folder.
 If you run all processes from the console as explained, this requires a separate shell for platform, ECS Runtime, service manager and UI/CLI as the processes run intentionally endless.
+Make sure to wait for each script to be done bevore starting the next (usually "Running until ctrl+C").

     broker.sh
     platform.sh